Cuernavaca: Teopanzolco

 Teopanzolco is an archeological site located just east of the historic downtown of Cuernavaca.
-Until recently its construction was dated to the year 1427, but new evidence revealed by the September 19, 2017 earthquake suggests the original structure was built between 1150 and 1200 CE.
+Until recently its construction was dated to the year 1427, but new evidence revealed by 19 September 2017 earthquake suggests the original structure was built between 1150 and 1200 CE.
 Teopanzolco was an important ceremonial center during the 15th and 16th centuries when the native Tlahuicas were dominated by the Aztecs.
 The site shows significant Aztec influence.
 It has a large pyramidal base, called the Gran Basamento, topped by two shrines, much like the Templo Mayor in Tenochtitlan.
 In fact, the new finds indicate that Teopanzolco predates the Templo Mayor and served as a model for the latter.
 Only the stone columns of these shrines remain today.
 The teocalli, (sacred plaza) contains fourteen monuments including a circular altar dedicated to the wind deity Ehécatl.
 There are also two concentric structures separated by a moat or ditch.
 Both might have been dedicated to Quetzalcoatl, the feathered-serpent deity, or to Tlāloc, god or rain.
 The ruins were discovered during the Siege of Cuernavaca in 1914 as the Zapatistas used the heights to place their cannons.